wlperry/umd_biostats/ecostats_lectures/lecture_18/18_01_lecture_powerpoint.docx.md

 # Why Bray-Curtis for Community Data?

--   **Bray-Curtis dissimilarity** is standard choice for community data because it handles zeros appropriately (joint absences don't contribute to similarity)
+-   **Bray-Curtis dissimilarity** is standard choice for community data because it handles zeros appropriately (**joint absences don't contribute to similarity**)
-    -   bounded between 0 and 1, weights by abundance (not just presence/absence)
+    -   bounded between 0 and 1

+    -   weights by abundance (not just presence/absence) - ignores joint absences entirely

+    -   Similarity is based only on what's actually present and shared between sites

     -   performs well with sparse data